mattbrehmer/UniversityRanks/README.md

 UniversityRanks
 ===============

-a visualization of annual University Rankings, according to data published by QS topuniversities.com
+A visualization of annual University Rankings, according to data published by QS topuniversities.com